justinmanley/Leaflet.Illustrate/README.md

 Learn more about MapKnitter at [http://publiclab.org/wiki/mapknitter](http://publiclab.org/wiki/mapknitter).

-MapKnitter is open-source software created and run by the [Public Lab for Open Technology and Science](publiclab.org), and this project is part of [Google Summer of Code 2014](https://www.google-melange.com/gsoc/homepage/google/gsoc2014).
+MapKnitter is open-source software created and run by the [Public Lab for Open Technology and Science](publiclab.org), and this project is sponsored by Google as part of [Google Summer of Code 2014](https://www.google-melange.com/gsoc/homepage/google/gsoc2014).